Emese92/quiz-project/README.md

 ## Bugs

 There are no bugs present in the deployed program.
 The only issue is on the phone screen the pyfiglet title is not fully visible.
+The user needs to zoom out to see the whole screen.
 As of now, I am not sure if that is a fixable problem.

 ### Fixed bugs